boocockp/leaguetable/design/LSD.md

 - Reactive web components
 - Data flows
 - Wiring components like circuits
+- Libraries to use as tools OK but not frameworks
+- Motherboard/template components for particular UI styles with any entity

-- Client side processing from raw events
+- Client side processing from raw events (maybe)
 - Simple storage
 - Tests run in browser
 - Tests use model where possible